christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 ***Example:***
 OFM-CS performs data exchange by way of NFS mounts.
 No FTP/SCP calls are made outside of the NFS mount.

-OFM-CS initially sources the environmental file referncesd in the `-e` CLI argument and then sources the regional environmental file by way of the `-r` CLI argument.
+OFM-CS initially sources the environmental file referenced in the `-e` CLI argument and then sources the regional environmental file by way of the `-r` CLI argument.
 Once the environment is established OFM-CS validates the environment immediately.
 Next step is to marshal data via the `marshalData.sh` script.
-Each component of the OFM-CS is addressed within `marshalData.sh` and implementation can vary between components, however MLD, Biocast,and 3DOG copy available data from sources referenced in the environmental files into the `run/in` directory specificed in the Setup documentation.
-Once data is staged for localized processing, each component is called and processing occurs and is saved in the `run/out` folder.
+Each component of the OFM-CS is addressed within `marshalData.sh` and implementation can vary between components, however MLD, Biocast,and 3DOG copy available data from sources referenced in the environmental files into the `run/in` directory specified in the Setup documentation.
+Once data is staged for localized processing, each component is called, and processing occurs and is saved in the `run/out` folder.
 At the sub-component/post function call data is copied from the `run/out` folder into the `db/<sub-component_name>_<ISO8601>` folder.

-- Invoker is expected to have a valid configuration file setup and have access to the require inputs below.
+- Invoker is expected to have a valid configuration file setup and have access to the required inputs below.

 ### Inputs

-Provide a detaile description of the inputs expected by the application.
+Provide a detailed description of the inputs expected by the application.

 ***Example:***
 - SEED